10,000+ locations reviewed to keep your luggage safe

 asked questions

-The price for luggage storage in Niagara Falls is just CA$8.00/bag for the entire day.
+The price for luggage storage in Niagara Falls starts from just CA$8.00/bag for the entire day.

 There are multiple locations all around Niagara Falls which can be booked through the Bounce platform including near Terrapin Point, Port Dalhousie Marina, Brighton Park and many other areas.